As of 2019, the minimum wage in Hawaii is $10.10 per hour.

-The FLSA allows employers to pay a lower hourly minimum wage, as long as that wage plus the tips the employee earns adds up to at least the full minimum wage for each hour worked.
+The federal Fair Labor Standards Act (FLSA) allows employers to pay a lower hourly minimum wage, as long as that wage plus the tips the employee earns adds up to at least the full minimum wage for each hour worked.
 If not, the employer has to make up the difference.
-In Hawaii, employers can pay tipped employees an hourly wage of $7.
-However, if an employer pays the employee this lower wage, the employee must earn enough in tips to receive $0.50 more than the minimum wage per hour ($7.75).
-Otherwise, the employer must pay the deficiency.

 In Hawaii, eligible employees must receive overtime if they work more than 40 hours in a week.
 Dairy, sugarcane, and seasonal agricultural workers must receive overtime if they work more than 48 hours per week.
 Not every type of job is eligible for overtime, however.
 To learn more, see Nolo’s article Overtime Pay: Your Rights as an Employee and contact the Hawaii Department of Labor and Industrial Relations.